discourse/discourse/docs/SECURITY.md

 ### Deployment concerns

-We strongly recommend that the various Discourse processes (web server, clockwork, sidekiq) run under a non-elevated account.
+We strongly recommend that the various Discourse processes (web server, sidekiq) run under a non-elevated account.
 See [our install guide](https://github.com/discourse/discourse/blob/master/docs/INSTALL-ubuntu.md) for details.